 Epic Charter Schools expert review by ConsumerAffairs

 Accreditation: Epic is accredited through the Oklahoma State Department of Education.
-It meets the same criteria as all public schools in Oklahoma.
+It meets all the same criteria as every public school in Oklahoma.

-Drivers Ed: Epic offers a Drivers Ed course to help students prepare for the exam needed to get a driver’s permit.
+Drivers Ed: Epic offers a Drivers Ed course to help students prepare for the driver’s permit exam.
 After taking the course and getting their permit, students should be ready to start taking driving lessons on the road.

 Graduation: Epic holds a graduation ceremony each year, so students and their families can celebrate their accomplishment.
 The ceremony takes place in Oklahoma City, and students can bring as many guests as they’d like.

 Epic Meetups: Epic organized events where students can meet in person for educational activities.
 The events are usually open to students of all ages.

 Prom: Each year, Epic holds prom for students in the 9th through the 12th grade.
 The prom is typically held in Oklahoma City.

 Best for: students with non-academic commitments and home-schooled students.

 - Epic Charter Schools

 - (405) 749-4540